uweschmitt/emzed/website/installation.rst

 ~~~~~~~~~~~~~~~~

 If you plan to use *eMZed* for more than one user we recommend to provide a
-shared folder, which can be accessed by all targetted users.
+shared folder, which can be accessed by all targeted users.
 We call this the
 *global exchange folder*.  *eMZed* will store databases, *XCMS* [xcms]_ related code there.
 Further you can use this folder to exchange scripts and configuration settings.